 Records of marine and freshwater algae, including desmids, cyanobacteria (blue-green algae) and diatoms form part of the OHBR database and appear on the NBN Atlas Scotland.

 The marine algae are comparatively well recorded, and the current list of 389 species is over 60% of the documented UK seaweed flora.
-In comparison very little information is public ally available about the composition and distribution of the freshwater algae, desmids, cyanobacteria and diatoms.
+In comparison very little information is available about the composition and distribution of the freshwater algae, desmids, cyanobacteria and diatoms.
 The Outer Hebrides Algae website catalogues and illustrates the species recorded during recent fieldwork by OHBR.
-This is a new project and new records would be appreciated.

 Records of bryophytes (mosses and liverworts) are also included in the OHBR database and are forwarded to the county recorder to be checked before being submitted to the NBN database via the British Bryological Society.